Essential Vegan Books to Bolster Your Activism

 Doing Democracy is a guide to understanding the complexities behind social movements and the strategies responsible for making them successful.
-Through a combination of theories and working models, Doing Democracy provides an overview and analysis of social movements.
-This excellent resource outlines the eight stages of social movements, the four roles of activists, and case studies from across a diverse number of movements to provide insights into what we can do to ensure their long-term success.
+Through a combination of theories and working models, the authors provide an overview and analysis of social movements and outline their eight stages, the four roles of activists, and case studies from across a diverse number of movements to provide insights into what we can do to ensure their long-term success.
 Learn more.

 Eating Animals by Jonathan Safran Foer

 Eating Animals is a synthesis of personal memoir, science, and philosophy that investigates the behind-the-plate story of what it really means to eat animals in an industrialized world.
 This book is helpful to refer to when engaging with others on vegan living.
 Whether someone is trying to reduce their meat consumption, taking part in a monthly veg pledge, or simply looking for further information, Eating Animals has diverse appeal.
 Learn more.

 The End of Animal Farming: How Scientists, Entrepreneurs, and Activists Are Building an Animal-Free Food System by Jacy Reese

 This book describes the role that advances in technology, science, and activism have in making the end of animal farming a foreseeable reality rather than a naive pipe dream.
 Instead of using an individualist approach, Reese argues that the best way to end animal farming is to advocate for systemic and technological changes that will gradually make consuming animal products the exception rather than the default.
 This out-of-the-box yet practical book is a great read for vegans and non-vegans alike.
 Learn more.

 Ethics into Action: Henry Spira and the Animal Rights Movement by Peter Singer

-This book details the story of Henry Spira, a lifelong animal rights activist who is regarded as one of the most well-known, effective animal rights activists of his time.
+This book details the story of Henry Spira, a lifelong animal rights activist who is regarded as one of the most well-known and effective of his time.
 This classic book describes animal rights activism in the twentieth century, which helped set the stage for activism today.
 It also serves as a helpful guide for budding activists hoping to make a difference.
 Learn more.